 Capacity: 16 ounces | Material: 100 percent copper | Glasses Included: 4

 Runner-Up, Best Overall: Cocktail Kingdom Engraved Moscow Mule Mug

-Best Solid Copper: B. Weiss Copper Moscow Mule Mugs
+Best Solid Copper: B. Weiss Set of 4 Moscow Mule Copper Mugs

 No polishing required